Great Communities to Call Home

-Barry’s Bay, Combermere, and Wilno are part of the beautiful and very friendly community that is part of the Township of Madawaska Valley in Renfrew County.
+Barry’s Bay, Combermere, and Wilno are part of the beautiful and very friendly community that is part of the Valley of Madawaska Valley in Renfrew County.
 Residents enjoy the comfort of small-town living along with the security of excellent health and education services.

 The Madawaska Valley is a healthy, growing, and culturally rich community that values the contribution that residents and business owners make towards providing affordable and accessible amenities and unparalleled quality of life.
 The Madawaska Valley is nestled beside the beautiful Algonquin Park and shares much of the majesty of its neighbour.
 In many ways, local employers use the rural setting to create a livelihood second to none in Eastern Ontario.

-The Township of Madawaska Valley is known for its world-class natural beauty.
+The Madawaska Valley is known for its world-class natural beauty.
 This, combined with its rich heritage, culture, and outdoor recreation facilities, enhances the exceptional quality of life.
 It provides an ideal location for new businesses and families to thrive.
 Being located within Renfrew County, the community is home to local education and health services, including its own hospital.
 There are many employment opportunities.
-The Township is fortunate to have the Valley Airpark Airport in the town of Barry’s Bay.
+The Valley is fortunate to have the Valley Airpark Airport in the town of Barry’s Bay.
 Barry’s Bay is on the northern shore of scenic Kamaniskeg Lake.
 The many other lakes and rivers provide unlimited opportunities for all water sports.

 Neighbourhoods: Barry’s Bay & Madawaska Valley